kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 ## Motivation

+When user needs to provision a storage they create a PVC to request a volume.
+A control loop looks for any new PVCs and based on current state of the cluster the volume will be provided using one of the following methods:

+* Static provisioning - PVC did not specify any storage class and there is already an existing PV that can be bound to it.
+Alternatively users can set `pvc.spec.storageClassName=""` to disable dynamic provisioning explicitly.
+* Dynamic provisioning - there is no existing PV that could be bound but PVC did specify a storage class or there is exactly one storage class in the cluster marked as default.

+Considering the "normal" operation described above there are additional cases that can be problematic:

 1. It’s hard to mark a different SC as the default one.
 Cluster admin can choose between two bad solutions: